craftingcity/The-Known-World/MAIN/Nations/Lands of the Great White Flame/The Holy'lnds.md

 ## Important Symbolism
 #### The Flame
-Usually embossed on the [[The Church of the White Flame|Church of Flame]]'s holy warrior's armor or worn as a amulet, pendant, or otherwise kept, a simple design of a 6
+Usually embossed on the [[The Church of the White Flame|Church of Flame]]'s holy warrior's armor or worn as a amulet, pendant, or otherwise kept, a simple design of a 5 lick flame descending in length across the symbol.
+It represents the caste system of the Church.